irarainey/apim-script-extractor/README.md

 Each `*.csx` script file can be debugged individually, and the `context.json` file can be edited to provide common context settings required for testing.

-To debug a script file, open the `*.csx` file in Visual Studio Code, and press `F5` to start debugging.
+To debug a script file, open the `*.csx` file in Visual Studio Code, change the debug profile to `Debug .NET Script` and press `F5` to start debugging.
 The script will be run, and the output will be displayed in the Debug Console.
 Breakpoints can be set in the script file to debug the script.